Gina Neff: Research

 At the Oxford Internet Institute, Neff was the leader of a multinational comparative research project that studies the effects of the adoption of Artificial Intelligence across various industries.
 This project encompasses two major studies looking at the future of work in data-rich environments: The “Al & Data Diversity” project aims to advance public understanding of data diversity and the everyday decisions around technological innovations and AI and the “Data Work: Collaboration, Sense Making and the Possible Futures For Work” project explores the effects of new types of data on workplace practices.

 Teaching

 Neff taught the “Social Dynamics of the Internet” course, a compulsory course for Master of Science and Doctor of Philosophy students studying at the Oxford Internet Institute.
 The course is designed to curate a common basis of understanding in order to debate the internet and to create a shared understanding of the social implications of the internet.
 It draws upon material from several social science disciplines including communication studies, sociology, anthropology, political science and ethics.

-Supporters

-In the past five years her research has been financially supported by UK taxpayers, the UK's Economic and Social Research Council, the British Academy, the US National Science Foundation, the University of Washington, the Leverhulme Trust, and Microsoft.

-As part of her science communication and policy outreach, she has served in an advisory capacity with paid talks, paid training or service on an advisory board or working group with the following organizations: DigiMed, LSE Configuring Light Project, Data & Society Research Institute, EU VIRT-EU Project, IAC, ING Bank, NSF Understanding Public Uses of Data and Dashboards Project, Northern Illinois University, Minderoo Foundation, Said School of Business Executive Education, Structure Tone, The Women's Forum for Economy & Society, University of Calgary Gairdner Lecture, Zinc VC.